A service provided by the BC Centre for Disease Control

 What is Human Papillomavirus (HPV)

+Most HPV infections resolve naturally over time without symptoms or health problems.
 Some types of HPV cause genital warts.
-Other types of HPV are more serious and may cause cancer of the cervix, anus, vagina/internal genitals, penis/external genitals, genital area, and throat.
-This page has information only about HPV strains that may cause cancer.
+Other types of HPV can cause cancer of the cervix, anus, vagina, penis, genital area, and throat.

 Causes